Deviated Septum Surgery in Miami

 The septum is the cartilage that separates the nostrils and helps support the bridge of the nose.
-A deviated septum occurs when the cartilage is deformed or damaged, restricting the nasal passage.
-A deviated septum can be caused by a congenital defect, injury or disease, resulting in restricted breathing through the nose.
-Deviated septum surgery, or septoplasty, can repair a damaged septum to restore normal nasal breathing.
-Dr. Mendieta at 4Beauty Aesthetic Institute for Plastic Surgery is a top plastic surgeon who offers septoplasty for deviated septum repair at our medical clinic in Miami.
+A deviated septum occurs when the cartilage is deformed or damaged; restricting the nasal passage.
+A deviated septum can be caused by a congenital defect, injury or disease.
+This results in restricted breathing through the nose.

 - Snoring or noisy nocturnal breathing

 - Chronic nasal congestion

 - Difficulty breathing through the nose

 - Postnasal drip and sneezing

 - Mouth breathing